Haters Are Cierra Ramirez’s Motivators. But Don’t Come For Her Latinidad

 Epuzer Mamry Brown Suit, $

-560 $280, available at Shop.Epuzer.com; Simon Miller Boots; Eriness Ruby Baguette Necklace, $750, available at Eriness.com; Andrea Fohrman Earrings
+560 $280, available at Shop.Epuzer.com; Simon Miller Boots; Eriness Ruby Baguette Necklace, $750, available at Eriness.com; Eriness Earrings

 Cierra Ramirez can’t speak Spanish fluently.
 At least not yet.
 Like many second-generation Latinx Americans, her parents — Sonny, a former consultant/current dadager from Colombia, and Cris, a now-retired kindergarten teacher of 25 years from Mexico — never taught her the language while she was a kid growing up in Houston.